kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_04_magic_button.md

 The clitoris has internal parts that wrap around the vaginal area.
 This is why different kinds of touch can feel pleasurable!

----

-### Why Nobody Told You
+## Why Nobody Told You

-You might be wondering: *"If this is so important, why didn't I know?"*
+You might be wondering: "If this is so important, why didn't I know?"

 Good question.
 Several reasons: